smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 The service now includes Redis connection retry logic, improving resilience during startup in environments with transient network issues.
 Additionally, Sentry has been integrated for comprehensive error tracking and monitoring, providing valuable insights into production issues.

 The most significant recent addition is the pseudonymization phase, which implements GDPR compliance requirements for data privacy.
 The `GDPRComplianceService` ensures that personal data is pseudonymized while maintaining referential integrity through secure mapping storage.
 This feature enables the system to meet regulatory requirements while preserving the ability to perform compliance investigations when authorized.

+The integration of Bull Board provides a powerful web-based interface for monitoring queue status, job processing, and dead letter queue contents.
+This enhancement improves operational visibility and simplifies troubleshooting of message processing issues.

 Future enhancements could include ML-based anomaly detection, integration with SIEM systems, and enhanced cryptographic features such as digital signatures and certificate-based authentication.
 The codebase demonstrates strong separation of concerns, extensive testing, and clear extensibility points through pluggable alert handlers and metrics collectors.